Mapping Out Your MBA Application Timeline

 Bolstering your Quant Profile

 An undergrad GPA hovering around 3.5 is generally considered fine.
-If your GPA is a 3.2 or below, or you majored in liberal arts, you may want to consider taking quantitative classes to enhance your academic profile.
+If your GPA is 3.2 or below, or you majored in liberal arts, you may want to consider taking quantitative classes to enhance your academic profile.
 The MBA canon generally consists of Calculus, Statistics, and Microeconomics.

 Did you take any of those classes in undergrad and score a C or below?
 If so, you should retake the classes now.
 Where you take the class is much less important than the course material and grade (aim for A’s!!).
 A local community college is a great option.